-There’s a resurgence happening in NYC.
-It’s like the city got its buzz back, and people are heading outdoors.
-One of my favorite things to do when it’s nice outside is to browse around and go shopping.
+There’s a hint of a new season showing up in NYC, and one of my favorite things to do when it’s nice outside is to browse around and go shopping!

 Click play to watch the video where I go through the top 3 things to NEVER buy under any circumstance.
 I share my own shopping mistakes to help you see what NOT to do.